 About the organisation

-nia has been delivering services to women, girls and children who have experienced domestic and sexual violence since 1975.
+nia has been delivering services to women, girls and children who have been subjected to sexual and domestic violence and abuse, including prostitution, since 1975.
 The organisation has three main aims: to provide services for women, girls and children who have experienced men’s violence; contributing to ending male violence against women and girls, and to inform and influence policy and public awareness.

-We are looking for highly organised and self-motivated woman who is passionate about ending male violence against women and girls.
-You will have a ‘can-do’ approach and demonstrable commitment to nia’s feminist approach to supporting women and their children to be safer.
+We’re looking for a highly organised and self-motivated woman who is passionate about ending violence against women, girls and children.
+You’ll have a ‘can-do’ approach and demonstrable commitment to nia’s feminist approach to supporting women and their children to be safer.